"I slept like a baby. I woke up every two hours and cried." — Ben Horowitz, The Hard Thing About Hard Things

 Fixed points do not happen by accident.
 They are engineered.
 The firm Ben and Marc built around themselves mirrors the same architecture: a16z's original pitch was that they would never replace a founder-CEO.
 That sounds like a product decision.
 Underneath, it is a deeper promise.
 If you commit to me, I will not replace you when it gets hard.
 I know what that does to a person.
 I lived inside it.

 That promise was not hypothetical.
 When Mark Zuckerberg's executive team leaked against him to Valleywag in 2007 trying to force a sale of Facebook to Yahoo, it was Ben that Zuck called for counsel.
 Zuck's question, as Ben has retold it: "If I fired my executive team for the second time, would the board be nervous?"
 Ben's answer was essentially — do it anyway.
 "You know you have to do it.
 You can't succeed with them, so whether or not you can succeed without them is still at least a question mark."
 That call, more than any pitch deck, is what "never replace the founder" looks like in practice.
-When the floor cracks under a founder, a Six partner becomes the floor.
+When the founder is alone in the room, a Six partner becomes the second chair.

 What is actually happening: A man who has spent his entire career keeping the same people around him, in the same seats, because losing them costs more than any market correction ever could.